webplatform/docs/css/properties/mask-repeat/index.md

 *repeat: Tiling of the mask object occurs in both the x and y directions as often as needed to cover the background area.
 *space: Tiling of the mask object occurs in both the x and y directions as often as will fit within the background positioning area without being clipped, and then the images are spaced out to fill the area.
 *round: Tiling of the mask object occurs in both the x and y directions as often as will fit within the background positioning area.
 If it does not fit a whole number of times, it is rescaled so that it does.
-*no-repeat: Tiling of the mak object does not occur; that is, it is placed once and not repeated.
+*no-repeat: Tiling of the mask object does not occur; that is, it is placed once and not repeated.
 }}
 }}
 {{Examples_Section